Our Business

 Annexure 1: Modern Slavery Definitions

-- Forced to work, through mental or physical threat; or
+- Forced to work, through mental or physical threat

 - Physically constrained or has restrictions placed on his/her freedom of movement

-- Human Trafficking (also known as trafficking in persons) is a form of modern slavery.
-It involves the movement and/or harbouring of people against their will and under the control of others for the purpose of exploitation (whether financial or otherwise).
-The definition of Human Trafficking involves:
+Human Trafficking (also known as trafficking in persons) is a form of modern slavery.
+It involves the movement and/or harbouring of people against their will and under the control of others for the purpose of exploitation (financial or otherwise).
+The definition involves:

-- An act: the recruitment, transportation, transfer, harbouring or receipt of persons
+- An act: recruitment, transportation, transfer, harbouring, or receipt of persons

-- By the means of: threat, force or coercion, abduction, fraud or deception, abuse of power or a position of vulnerability, or the giving or receiving of payments or benefits
+- By the means of: threat, force or coercion, abduction, fraud or deception, abuse of power or vulnerability, or the giving/receiving of payments or benefits